RedisJSON/RedisJSON/docs/docs/path.md

 "[\"Noise-cancelling Bluetooth headphones\",\"Wireless earbuds\",\"Wireless keyboard\"]"
 ```

-The comparison operator `=~` is matching a string value of the left-hand side against a regular expression pattern on the right-hand side.
-The supported regular expression syntax is detailed [here](https://docs.rs/regex/latest/regex/#syntax).

-For example, this filters only keyboards with some sort of USB connection (notice this match is case-insensitive thanks to the prefix `(?i)` in the regular expression pattern `"(?i)usb"` ):
+For example, this filters only keyboards with some sort of USB connection using regex match.
+Notice this match is case-insensitive thanks to the prefix `(?i)` in the regular expression pattern `"(?i)usb"`:

 ```sh
 127.0.0.1:6379> JSON.GET store '$.inventory.keyboards[?(@.connection =~ "(?i)usb")]'
 "[{\"id\":22346,\"name\":\"USB-C keyboard\",\"description\":\"Wired USB-C keyboard\",\"wireless\":false,\"connection\":\"USB-C\",\"price\":29.99,\"stock\":30,\"free-shipping\":false}]"
 ```
-The regular expression pattern can also be taken from a JSON string key on the right-hand side.
+The regular expression pattern can also be specified using a path of a string value on the right-hand side.

-For example, let's add each keybaord object with a `regex_pat` key:
+For example, let's add each keybaord object with a string value named `regex_pat`:

 ```sh
 127.0.0.1:6379> JSON.SET store '$.inventory.keyboards[0].regex_pat' '"(?i)bluetooth"'